-Hany Farid is a Professor at the University of California, Berkeley with a joint appointment in Electrical Engineering & Computer Science and the School of Information.
+Hany Farid is a Professor at the UC Berkeley with a joint appointment in Electrical Engineering & Computer Science and the School of Information.
 His research focuses on digital forensics, image analysis, and human perception.
 He received his undergraduate degree in Computer Science and Applied Mathematics from the University of Rochester in 1989, his M.S. in Computer Science from SUNY Albany, and his Ph.D. in Computer Science from the University of Pennsylvania in 1997.
 Following a two-year post-doctoral fellowship in Brain and Cognitive Sciences at MIT, he joined the faculty at Dartmouth College in 1999 where he remained until 2019.
 He is the recipient of an Alfred P. Sloan Fellowship, a John Simon Guggenheim Fellowship, and is a Fellow of the National Academy of Inventors.

 We have all been the subject of a predictive computer algorithms of the form: "If you liked X, then you may like Y." Music and movie streaming sites and on-line shopping sites routinely analyze our previous listening, viewing, and shopping habits, compares them with other users, and then makes recommendations for us.
 Many of us have been subjected to a predictive algorithm of the form "If you are like X, then we may not give you a loan or a job."